K1ck4Cheat/PasswordCheck/README.md

 # PasswordCheck
-An Go Lang implementation of a CLI password checker in Windows
+A Go Lang implementation of a CLI password checker in Windows

 * *setPass.go* - allows you to set a password, which will be stored in a txt file
   * password is hashed by **SHA512** hash function and PBKDF2 algorithm